 Deloitte's 2019 future of cyber survey 2019 found that while digital transformation is moving forward rapidly, risk management accounts for less than 10% of cyber budgets.
 In the survey, 15% of respondents revealed they were struggling to prioritize cyber risk across their businesses.

-In July 2020, the great Twitter hack illustrated the fact that the danger may come from insiders as well.
+To top it off, the great Twitter hack illustrated, in July 2020, that the danger might come from insiders as well.

 Verizon's 2019 Insider Trading Report found that 57% of data breaches involved insider threats.